sersoft-gmbh/xcodebuild-action/README.md

 ### `scheme`

 The scheme to build.
-Required when using a workspace.
+Required when using a workspace or SPM package.

 ### `destination`